Universality of dissipative discrete time crystal formation: Systems of Interest

-\textit{KZM for Classical DTCs --} Let us now demonstrate that the KZM holds for classical DTCs.
-For this, consider the SGM, which is an array of $M$ coupled pendula as shown in Fig.~\ref{fig:sg_model_dynamics}(a).
+We now test the validity of the KZM in DTC-forming systems by investigating exemplary one-dimensional systems with periodic boundaries.
+We first consider the SGM, which is an array of $M$ coupled classical pendula as shown in Fig.~\ref{fig:phase_diagram}(a).
 It is described by the equation